-TCHD has five programmatic divisions (Nutrition; Nursing; Epidemiology, Planning, and Communication; Emergency Preparedness, Response, and Communicable Disease Surveillance; and Environmental Health) with administrative support provided by an Administration and Finance Division and the Office of Human Resources.
+TCHD has the Office of the Executive Director and six programmatic divisions (Nutrition; Nursing; Planning and Information Management; Community Health Promotion; Emergency Preparedness, Response, and Communicable Disease Surveillance; and Environmental Health) with administrative support provided by the Administration and Finance Division, the Human Resources Division and the Office of Communications.

 - The Nutrition Division promotes wellness across the lifespan through nutrition policy and programs to improve the nutritional health status of clients and the community.

 - The Nursing Division programs focus on promoting good health for children and adults through linkages to health insurance and health care services, nurse case management, disease prevention and clinical, preventive and health education programs.

 - The Environmental Health Division programs focus on preventing communicable disease and environmental conditions that could be harmful to health through education/consultation, response and investigation and enforcement of regulations.